 OUR DESIGN PROCESS

-By producing smaller, more productive catalogs in 2017 we reduced our paper consumption by 40%.
-This equates to 17.5 tons of paper (or, two Olympic pools of water, 300 trees and 17,000 KwH of energy.)
+- As of Spring 2017, we produce smaller, more efficient catalogs.
+This reduced our paper consumption by 40%, which equates to 17.5 tons of paper (or two Olympic pools of water, 300 trees, and 17,000 kWh of energy.)

-In our first year, we reduced the use of disposable plastic bags by 80%.
-Prior to our change in process, each piece of jewelry was re-packaged 2-3 times before ever making it to the customer.
+- In our first year, we reduced the use of disposable plastic bags by 80%.
+Before our change in process, each piece of jewelry was re-packaged 2-3 times before making it to the customer.
 Our jewelry is now master packed when it is shipped to us & stored in sealed, reusable containers until it is shipped to our customers.
 The changes implemented in 2017 diverted about 500,000 plastic bags from landfills and oceans.

-By re-designing our wholesale selling materials to be completely recyclable in early 2018, we diverted approximately 150 lbs of waste from land-fills and used 20% less material.
+- By re-designing our wholesale selling materials to be completely recyclable in early 2018, we diverted approximately 150 pounds of waste from landfills and used 20% less material.